 Spectacular Multnomah Falls is the most popular attraction in Oregon, with 2.5 million visitors each year.

-Multnomah Falls is 35 minutes east of Portland in the Columbia Gorge, and is free to visit.
+Multnomah Falls is 35 minutes east of Portland in the Columbia Gorge.

 The historic Multnomah Falls Lodge is at the base of the falls, and was built in 1925.
 It has an information center, gift shop, restrooms, food kiosk and restaurant.